-Start local and move up from there.
+Start in your local niche and move up from there.
 Don’t try to tour the country, or even the “East Coast”.
 Just focus on your town or city and build up a strong following there.
 Stay after your gigs to get to know your fans.
 Give them something really valuable and unique.
 Something extra.
 Draw them into your scene.

 Once you’ve conquered your local scene, move on to the next city.
 Its a long process, but in the end you’ll have a lot of people who are very excited about your music.
 Think about this a concentric circles.
 You start in the middle and move out over time.
 You have your current circle, so you work within that and then move out one ring at a time.

+Want more music tips?
 Download my most popular ebook, Hack the Music Business, for free and get more indie musician strategies and case studies.